Raymonde de Laroche: Achievements in aviation

-On 8 March 1910, de Laroche became the first woman in the world to receive a pilot licence when the Aero-Club of France issued her licence #36 of the Fédération Aéronautique Internationale (International Aeronautics Federation or F.A.I.).
+On 8 March 1910, de Laroche became the first woman in the world to receive a pilot's licence when the Aero-Club of France issued her licence #36 of the Fédération Aéronautique Internationale (International Aeronautics Federation or F.A.I.).

 De Laroche participated in aviation meetings at Heliopolis in Egypt as well as Saint Petersburg, Budapest and Rouen.
 During the show in St. Petersburg, she was personally congratulated by Tsar Nicholas II.
 There, she was presented once again as "Baroness" de Laroche.
 Thereafter, the title became commonly used.

 De Laroche's efforts were not trouble-free.
-La Petite Gironde reported on her activities on January 5, 1910.
+La Petite Gironde reported on her activities on 5 January 1910.
 Calling her the first woman to fly, La Petite Gironde reported that during a flight around the field at Chalons, with clear skies and light wind, her plane had flown 4 or 5 meters above ground but suddenly crashed.
 Unconscious at first, de Laroche awoke complaining about internal pains, the result of a shoulder injury.
 In July 1910, de Laroche was participating in the week-long airshow at Reims in France.
 On 8 July, her aeroplane crashed, and she suffered such severe injuries that her recovery was in doubt, but two years later, she was fit again and had returned to flying.
 On 26 September 1912, she and Charles Voisin were involved in an automobile crash.
 Voisin was killed, and she was severely injured.

-On 25 November 1913 de Laroche won the Aero-Club of France's Femina Cup for a non-stop long-distance flight of over 4 hours duration.
+On 25 November 1913, de Laroche won the Aero-Club of France's Femina Cup for a non-stop long-distance flight of over four hours duration.

 During World War I, as flying was considered too dangerous for women, she served as a military driver, chauffeuring officers from the rear zones to the front under fire.

-In June 1919 de Laroche set two women's altitude records, one at 15700 ft; and also the women's distance record, at 201 mi.
+In June 1919, de Laroche set two women's altitude records, one at 15700 ft; and also the women's distance record, at 201 mi.